JoinCODED/WS-React-M6-Mobx-Complex-Data/01_Handling_Images/01_Fix_Input_Field.md

        name="image"
        type="file"
        className="form-control"
-       onChange={(event) => console.log(event.target.file)}
+       onChange={(event) => console.log(event.target.files)}
      />
    </div>
    ```

 As you can see it gives you an array, that's because this input field can take multiple images.
 But we only want one image in this case!
-So we need to take the first index of `event.target.file` only.
+So we need to take the first index of `event.target.files` only.
 The problem is that we use one method to handle all our input fields!
 So we will create another method that handles the image only.

 4. Create a method called `handleImage` that saves the first index of the event's file.